pawpaw2022/Ultimate-HTML-CSS-guide/Introduction.md

 ##### _Absolute URL_

-Relative URL sometimes is messy especially when we have multiple levels of folder, we can use absolute URL to solve this issue by starting with a `/` before the name.
+An absolute URL specifies the location of a resource irrespective of the current resource.
+It can start with a `/` to indicate the root of the website or a protocol (eg `http://`) to represent a resource on a different website.

 ```html
 <!-- Relative URL -->